70cm and 23cm EME signals recorded using the 25 m dish in Dwingeloo.

 Currently, there is no live EME reception.
 Instead, we're playing a recording made during the EME activation of the 300m Arecibo dish during the Echoes of Apollo project.
 This recording was made on April 17, 2010, around 19:00 UTC, on 70 cm.

 We're also playing a recording made during the 2009 EoA project.
 This recording (made on 23 cm) includes a QSO between PI9CAM (that's the callsign we use at the Dwingeloo dish when transmitting) and HB9MOON, around 1296.040 MHz.

-The 6 m band receiver uses a 3 element yagi antenna bearing south, 10 m above ground in the radio quiet zone near the radio telescope.
-Its main aim is to listen for meteor echoes from the beacons at Dourbes and Ypres in Belgium.
+The 2 m band receiver uses a 3 element yagi antenna bearing south, 10 m above ground in the radio quiet zone near the radio telescope.
+Its aim is to listen for meteor echoes from the Graves radar system in France.

 More WebSDR receivers for other bands can be found via http://www.websdr.org/.

 |Or use scroll wheel and dragging on waterfall.|

 This chatbox is intended to discuss the operation of the WebSDR.

 The operators of this site disclaim any responsibility for text appearing in this chatbox.